matias-ceau/scripts/docs/scripts/citeboard.sh.md

 #### Overview

-The `citeboard.sh` script is designed for users who need to quickly access paper citations.
-It searches for references in BibTeX files and offers the user a simple interface to either copy the citation to the clipboard or open the corresponding PDF file using Evince.
-The script uses several utilities:
+Citeboard is a shell script designed to facilitate the management of academic references.
+It searches a specified directory for BibTeX files, prompting the user to select a citation.
+After selection, it provides an option to either copy the citation to the clipboard or open the associated paper directly using `evince`, a PDF viewer.

+The script operates by utilizing a combination of Unix utilities:
-- **grep**: To filter and extract references from `.bib` files.
+- **grep**: To search for specific patterns in the BibTeX files.
-- **sed**: For text manipulation to format the references properly.
+- **sed**: To format and clean the output.
-- **dmenu**: Provides a graphical interface for selecting options.
+- **dmenu**: To create a user-friendly selection interface.
-- **xsel**: Enables copying selected text to the clipboard.

-The references are extracted by searching for lines that begin with `@` in all BibTeX files located in the specified `data/bib` directory, while eliminating unnecessary characters to maintain a clean citation format.
-A subsequent menu allows the user to decide whether to open the selected paper or copy its citation.
+- **xargs**: To execute commands with the reference file paths.

+The script internally relies on the path `data/bib/` for BibTeX files and `data/zotero/storage` to find the associated papers.

 ---